flamsanct/flamsanct.github.io/org/README.md

 >A persistent, simulated and immersive environment, facilitated by networked computers, providing multiple users with avatars and communication tools with which to act and interact in-world and in real-time.
-<p style="font-size: 16px; text-align:center; font-style:italic"><a href="https://www.scss.tcd.ie/publications/tech-reports/reports.13/TCD-CS-2013-10.pdf">What is a Virtual World: Definition and Classification</a></p>
+<p style="text-align:center; font-style:italic"><a href="https://www.scss.tcd.ie/publications/tech-reports/reports.13/TCD-CS-2013-10.pdf">What is a Virtual World: Definition and Classification</a></p>

 Under this definition, the Citadel could arguably fall under the category of virtual worlds that were common in the 80s and 90s which relied heavily on text-based and 2D interfaces.
 At launch, perhaps we've reached a "minimum viable world" threshold, and we will undoubtedly move in the direction of ever more depth and immersive features after launch.